DannyHatcher-Git/Obsidian-theme/README.md

-# Obsidian-theme
+# Obsidian Orange

-My first CSS theme that actually works!
+This is an Obsidian CSS theme for light mode.